aceneun/sgminer-gm-x16r/README.md

-# sgminer-kl x16r/x16s/x17 miner
+# sgminer-kl - multi-algo miner

 ## Introduction

-An optimized fork of sgminer developed specially for x16r by brianmct, based on Avermore miner.
+An optimized fork of sgminer .

-For now support x16r, x16s, x17 algos
+Supported algos: x16r, x16s, x17, xevan, phi, tribus, aergo, c11

 This is a multi-threaded multi-pool GPU miner with AMD GPU monitoring, (over)clocking and fanspeed support for scrypt-based cryptocurrency.
 It is